notional-labs/dig/docs/audit/README.md

 		evidencetypes.ModuleName,
 		ibctransfertypes.ModuleName,
 		epochstypes.ModuleName,
-		// this line is used by starport scaffolding # stargate/app/initGenesis )
+	)
 ```
 So it also needed to be at the end of genesis.json.
 The genesis file now comes outy valid, but the genesis balance is still too high.
 This is resolved in commit